Stung by U.N. defeat, Israel pushes settlement plans

 In many ways, Israel was caught off guard.

-The eight-day bombardment ended in a truce that was widely viewed as handing Gaza's Hamas Islamists a PR boost at the expense of Abbas and the Palestine Liberation Organisation, which has renounced violence in favour of diplomacy.
+The eight-day bombardment ended in a truce that was widely viewed as handing Gaza's Hamas Islamists a PR boost at the expense of Abbas and the Palestine Liberation Organization, who have renounced violence in favor of diplomacy.

-The West pumped billions into Abbas' administration over the years to bolster a partner for Middle East peace and felt it had to rally to his support in New York.
+The West pumped billions into Abbas's administration over the years to bolster a partner for Middle East peace and felt they had to rally to his support in New York.
 Before the Gaza conflict, the Palestinians said they would win 115 'yes' votes at the United Nations.
 They ended up with more.

 COURT THREAT

 By itself, the U.N. upgrade will make little practical difference to the Palestinians or Israelis.
-But the new position will enable Abbas to seek membership of the International Criminal Court, or ICC, in The Hague if he wants.
+However, the new position will enable Abbas to seek membership of the International Criminal Court (ICC) in the Hague if he wants.

 The Palestinians say they are in no rush to go to the ICC, but the threat is there, putting pressure on Israel to come up with creative solutions to overcome the peace-talks impasse, which the Jewish state blames on Abbas.